-As December 25 edges closer, the festive season gets into full swing.
-And with it, the pressure to get all your holiday shopping done in time ramps up.
+As the 25th of December edges closer, the festive season gets into full swing, bringing with it the pressure to get all your holiday shopping done!

-If you love Christmas markets then you’re in the right place.
-Going on a driving or motorhome holiday in Canada in the build up to the big day?
-Read our guide to the best markets you can visit and how to drive there.
+If you love Christmas markets, then you’re in the right place.
+Read our guide to the best markets you can visit on your next family holiday to Canada and how to drive there.

 Banff Christmas Market

-Located in Canada’s first national park, the Banff Christmas Market is a one of a kind.
+Located in Canada’s first national park, the Banff Christmas Market is truly a one of a kind.

 The rustic venue is surrounded by beauty and nature and has over 50 vendors in attendance.
-From Nova Scotia’s reclaimed boat wood, Inuit carvers and local artisans to jewellers, home decor and clothing retailers, there are lots of gifts you can pick up.
+From Nova Scotia’s reclaimed boat wood, Inuit carvers and local artisans to jewellers, home decor and clothing retailers, your choice for gifts is endless.

-– The Banff Christmas Market is at the end of Sundance Road.
+– The Banff Christmas Market is located at the bottom of Sundance Road

 – Head west on 6 Ave SE W and take the left at the first cross street onto 1 Street SE S

-Christkindl Market of Kitchener, Canada’s original festival of German Christmas, celebrates its 20th anniversary this year.
+Christkindl Market of Kitchener – Canada’s original festival of German Christmas – is back for its 23rd year.

-Since 1996 the city hall has transformed into an old-style festival each Christmas.
+Since 1996, Kitchener City Hall has transformed into an old-style festival each Christmas.
 The market recreates all the sights, sounds, smells and spirit of the traditional festivals found throughout Germany.

 Directions from Toronto to Kitchener: